-In this age of too much information, it can seem harder than ever to make decisions for your family.
+Private school is but one option for your child’s education.
+In this age of too much information, making decisions for your family can seem harder than ever.
 When my oldest daughter was barely two, I was already trying to decide where she would go to school: our excellent, well-ranked public elementary school, one of the nearby small private schools, or homeschooling every day with me.

-In a nutshell, we were open to all three options, and my years as a teacher and education consultant made the decision both easier and harder.
+In a nutshell, we were open to all three options, and my years as a teacher and education consultant made the decision both easier and more difficult.

-What made the decision easier was having a grid through which to filter information.
+Having a grid through which to filter the information made the decision easier.
 Here’s the grid I recommend to parents who are making this decision.

 Phase One: Gather Your Information